LOGIN →

 • If you created a chat in the default ChatGPT window, you can drag it into any Project to stay organized.

-• Project chats DO access your account’s Memory (see above)
+• Project chats DO access your account’s Memory (see below)

 • You can edit Project instructions or upload new Project Files anytime as your brand changes